-Figure 1: Representation of a NEON site with select Tower and Distributed plots shown core (5-10 cm) is taken to 30 cm maximum depth from both the northern and southern end of the clip cell (Figure 2).
-After sieving, separating live and dead, sorting into four size classes, drying, and weighing, live root material from the two cores from a common clip cell will be composited by size class and sent for carbon and nitrogen concentration and stable isotope analyses via an external laboratory.
+For Tower plot root sampling, one or two 0.5 x 3 m 'clip cells' are randomly chosen per plot.
+A large-diameter core (5-10 cm) is taken to 30 cm maximum depth from both the northern and southern end of the clip cell (Figure 2).
+After sieving soil material from roots, separating live and dead, sorting into four size classes, drying, and weighing, live root material from the two cores from a common clip cell will be composited by size class and sent for carbon and nitrogen concentration and stable isotope analyses via an external laboratory.
 See AD[02] for further details on the NEON spatial design and AD[09] for more information on Tower plot root core sampling specifically.